caiostringari/pywavelearn/doc/pwl_image.md

 # Single frame rectification

-This module main function is to provide easy ways to rectify raw imagery, and to extract timestacks.
+This module's main function is to provide easy ways to rectify raw imagery and to extract timestacks.

-Assuming that we know the camera intrinsic and extrinsic parameters and the coordinates of few GCPs in both metric and pixel coordinate systems, the rectification procedure looks something like this:
+Given that the camera's intrinsic and extrinsic parameters and the coordinates of few GCPs in both metric and pixel coordinate systems, the rectification procedure looks something like this: